 While working as a photo assistant, Robin continued shooting her own fine art, processing the film in her Hell’s Kitchen bathtub.
 The resulting portfolio led to assignments shooting travel essays, food and gardens.
 Over the next decade, Robin shot in 30+ countries and saw her work on magazine covers and in other media sources around the world, including Travel & Leisure and the Wall Street Journal.

-In addition to traditional black and white imagery, Robin has also developed a bespoke mixed media technique that involves layering paint onto negatives to create a surreal, fantasy appearance.
-This painterly work is inspired by her love of the Impressionists.
+In addition to traditional black and white imagery, Robin developed a bespoke mixed media technique that involves layering ink onto negatives to create a surreal, painterly appearance.
+This work is inspired by her love of the Impressionists.

-The images you see on this site were created on both personal shoots and on assignment for clients.
-Robin’s work is in corporate and private collections as well as in the United States Library of Congress.
+Robin no longer shoots for corporate clients, preferring to travel without assistants or excessive equipment.
+She roams the world at her own pace, creating magic wherever she happens to be.
+Her work is in corporate, celebrity and private collections as well as in the United States Library of Congress.
 If you’d like information about when and where any particular images are from, please reach out.

-Select Clients include: Canon USA, New York Public Library, Apartment Therapy, Time Out New York, Martha Stewart, Sundance Film Festival, Travel Holiday, Travel and Leisure, Arthur Frommer's Budget Travel, Proctor and Gamble, Garden Design Magazine, Food Arts Magazine, Booking.com, The Wall Street Journal, Lord & Taylor, Macy's, Continental Airlines, Aerosoles, Reebok, Sherman's Travel, Qantas Airlines, Sam Adams Boston Brewery, City of New York
+Select Clients include: Canon USA, New York Public Library, Apartment Therapy, Time Out New York, Martha Stewart, Sundance Film Festival, Travel Holiday, Travel and Leisure, Arthur Frommer's Budget Travel, Proctor and Gamble, Garden Design Magazine, Booking.com, Food Arts Magazine, The Wall Street Journal, Lord & Taylor, Macy's, Continental Airlines, Aerosoles, Reebok, Sherman's Travel, Qantas Airlines, Intercontinental Hotels, Sam Adams Boston Brewery, The City of New York and Elle Decor

-A percentage of each purchase is donated to the ASPCA.
+A percentage of each purchase is donated to The Humane Society International.

 Any unauthorized reproduction or licensing of these photographs is in violation of U.S. and international copyright law.